 To lock your Mac with Touch ID, just tap on the Touch ID sensor once with your finger.

 Do you want to increase the productivity of your Mac?
 Install the UPDF for Mac tool on your MacBook to experience the exceptional environment to read and edit PDF documents.
-Although it's a free tool, it does not have any restrictions or limitations in opening PDF files.
+It does not have any restrictions or limitations in opening PDF files.
 It contains various features to edit PDF files, such as adding text boxes with the given options for changing fonts and colors.

 Moreover, you can re-arrange the PDF pages by replacing them with a single click.
 You can add watermark, electronic signatures, stickers, and comments flawlessly by using this single platform.
 Also, you can rotate pages and can enhance the reading experience of your PDF files effortlessly through the UPDF tool.